Island Railway Stories

 The Cowichan River Bridge at Mile 39.3 on the Victoria Sub and at 224 feet long is probably one of the most historical bridges in the country as it's the only known example of a bridge of its type and age in Canada.

 Phoenix Iron bridges are also known for having unique ornate features and this bridge is no exception.
-Stars made out of cast iron form the center point of the portal bracing at each end of the bridge as seen the pictures, among other features as well.
+Stars made out of cast iron form the center point of the portal bracing at each end of the bridge as seen in these pictures, among other features as well.